-Please note that as of December 2019, the Continuing Education fee was raised to $250, in keeping with industry standards.
-This new pricing structure also includes unlimited access to all CEP/ECA texts and materials offered through the CEPI for no additional cost.
-These materials, updated yearly, are available to all who have earned the CEP designation.
+The Continuing Education fee of $250 includes unlimited access to the latest editions of all CEP/ECA texts for no additional cost.
+These materials, updated yearly, are available to all who have earned the ECA or CEP designation.
 For more information, please contact us at firstname.lastname@example.org.

 Why Continuing Education?

-CEPs can receive credit by participating in any of the following volunteer committee activities designed for Certiified Equity Professional Institute program maintenance:
+CEPs can receive credit by participating in any of the following volunteer committee activities designed for Certified Equity Professional Institute program maintenance:

 - Item Writing (exam question writing)